d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 ## Training Functions

 Now, we can define the training function.
 Here the training function is slightly different from the one used in the previous chapter.
-For example, here, we need to copy all the model parameters to multiple GPUs based on data parallelism and perform multi-GPU training on a single mini-batch for each iteration.
+For example, here, we need to copy all the model parameters to multiple GPUs based on data parallelism and perform multi-GPU training on a single minibatch for each iteration.

 ```{.python .input  n=61}
 def train(num_gpus, batch_size, lr):